corsearch/geolocation_logic_backend/README.md

 After option 1 or 2
 - make sure to have the dependencies with   : pip install -r requierements.py
+- ask for secret  API key to remi.toudic@cosearch.com
 - By now you  should be able to run the code with default arguments  with  : python3 main.py